Stephen Lewis Secondary School (Mississauga): Campus

 Stephen Lewis Secondary School has a modern architectural design from the interior and exterior.
-The building has three floors in the frontal area, and it is connected to Applewood School; a school for students aged 14 to 21 with developmental disabilities.
-The campus has above average building facilities including a broadcast studio, a darkroom for photography, a large cafetorium (cafeteria/auditorium hybrid), a large 3-section gym making it one of the largest gyms in Peel, dance and photo studios, equipped science labs and an auto workshop.
-The building features state-of-the-art glass ceilings and walls in the atrium and cafeteria for efficient energy use.
-All classrooms are equipped with projectors, administrative computers, and printers.
-The facility has a number of computer labs and Mac labs.
-The gym features a rock-climbing wall in the north gym, and can be separated into three smaller gyms with the help of a retractable wall and curtain.
+The building has three floors, and is connected to Applewood School, a school for students aged 14 to 21 with developmental disabilities.
+Campus facilities include a broadcast studio, a darkroom for photography, a large cafetorium (cafeteria/auditorium hybrid), a three-section gym, dance and photography studios, science labs and an auto workshop.
 Outside the building is a multi-purpose field and a track that is shared by the community.